What Does the Counseling Center Do?

 - the stresses of daily life

-The Office of Personal Counseling is located in the University Library.
+The Counseling Center is located in the University Library.

 Feel free to stop by for a chat or say Hello!

 - Monday-Friday 8:30 a.m. – 5 p.m.